224Abhay/Zomato-Scrapper/README.md

 A Python-based scraper that leverages Zomato’s web routes to fetch restaurants and menus based on your current location.
 The project uses IP-based geolocation to determine your area, retrieves restaurant listings, and extracts detailed menu information from the Zomato website.

+This is an extremely fast scrapper, can scrape in realtime if needed.
+Only made this scrapper to showcase my skills and nothing more, Use responsibly.
+Read the Disclamer given at last. :)

 ## Features

 - **Dynamic Location Detection:** Automatically fetches the user’s current latitude and longitude based on their public IP.